Torah Mosheh 2:

 For the Elohim of my father, [said he, was] mine help, and delivered me from the sword of Paroh:

-18:6 And he said unto Mosheh:
+18:6 And he said to Mosheh:

 18:7 And Mosheh went out to meet his khoten, and did obeisance, and kissed him; and they asked each other of [their] welfare; and they came into the tent.

-18:8 And Mosheh told his khoten all that YHWH (יהוה) had done unto Paroh and to the Mitzrites forYisrael's sake, [and] all the travail that had come upon them by the way, and [how] YHWH (יהוה) delivered them.
+18:8 And Mosheh told his khoten all that YHWH (יהוה) had done to Paroh and to the Mitzrites forYisrael's sake, [and] all the travail that had come upon them by the way, and [how] YHWH (יהוה) delivered them.

 18:9 And Yitro (יתרו) rejoiced for all the goodness which YHWH (יהוה) had done toYisrael, whom he had delivered out of the hand of the Mitzrites.